botre/anki-decks/src/music-theory.md

 Moving a note or group of notes up or down by a certain interval.

+## Beat

+The basic unit of time in music.

 ## Downbeat

 First beat of a bar.